 In May 1922, grocery store magnate Clarence Saunders announced to the press with his typical flair and fanfare, that he would build a palatial estate on the eastern fringe of Memphis, Tennessee.
 The forty-one-year-old Saunders, founder of the Piggly Wiggly grocery chain and at the summit of his fortune, began building what would become one of Memphis’ most enduring landmarks, the Pink Palace Museum.

-How that dream home became the Memphis Pink Palace Museum, headquarters for the Pink Palace Family of Museums, is one of Memphis’ more interesting stories.
+How that dream home became the Memphis Museum of Science & History (MoSH) headquarters is one of Memphis’ more interesting stories.
 Memphians were fascinated by the estate under construction, taking Sunday drives on Central Avenue just to get a glimpse.
 Saunders named his 36,500 square-foot house, faced with pink Georgia marble “Cla-Le-Clare” after his three children, but Memphians nicknamed it the “Pink Palace.”
 The home was to feature a massive entry lobby with a pipe organ, a ballroom, indoor swimming pool, a shooting gallery, a bowling alley and eight bedrooms, each with its own private bathroom.
 Sadly, the Saunders family never lived in the Mansion.
 In 1923, Saunders lost his fortune in an epic battle with the New York Stock Exchange, and the unfinished house fell into the hands of his creditors.

 The company that acquired the property donated the Mansion to the City of Memphis for use as a museum.
 The city spent $150,000 to complete the building and landscape the grounds.
 The impressive lobby was finished with marble floors, walls and stairs, and a marble fireplace bearing the city’s seal was installed in an adjacent room, which would have been Saunders’ living room.